khamkarsuraj/music-app/README.md

+## Introduction
+This is a single-page React Native application that supports Android and iOS devices to play songs with features like repeat modes, share, like, and delete.

 # Getting Started

-### This is a single-page React Native application that supports Android and iOS devices to play songs with features like repeat modes, share, like, and delete.

 ## Step 1: Start the Metro Server